sosheskaz/sosheskaz.github.io/_posts/2019-05-26-Project-Euler-Performance-Profiling.md

 ### Python 3

 Again, this profiler (`Python 3.7.3`) usually just consists of running Python3 against the script.
-However, it does have an additional profiler, `PyPy 3.6-7.1.0`, which uses the PyPy implementatio of Python (as opposed to CPython), to compare metrics across the two Python implementations.
+However, it does have an additional profiler, `PyPy 3.6-7.1.0`, which uses the PyPy implementation of Python (as opposed to CPython), to compare metrics across the two Python implementations.

 ### Ruby